 2. Complete Questions

-- When ordering a product that has the option for an online consultation, simply select the 'Online Consultation' option and click the 'Add to Basket' button.
+- When ordering a product that has the option for an online consultation, add the total number of tablets/capsules required in the "qty" box and select the 'Online Consultation' option.

 - Next, you will be prompted to answer a series of medical questions that are related to that particular product, for example, the number of people requiring the tablets, your GP's information, the length of stay in the risk area, any medicine you are currently using and if you suffer from any other health issues.
 When you have answered the short questionnaire, your tablets will be added to the basket ready for you to checkout.

 - When we receive your order, our pharmacist reviews the information given in the consultation, and if we don't need to contact you for any more information, the item is dispensed from our UK registered pharmacy and sent out in the post to you.
-The item is sent out as requested during the order process, items sent 2nd class are sent free of charge, and will be with you in 3 - 5 working days.
+The item is sent out as requested during the order process.
+Standard carriage is selected by default, see delivery terms and conditions and is usually delivered within 3-4 working days of dispatch.

 Online Anti-Malaria Consultations: